arjendeblok/aurelia-material-skeleton/README.md

 ## Step 2 Create Project

-Create Aurelia project by running `au new --here` on the same folder where you created the ASP.NET Core Project.
+Create Aurelia project by running `au new`.

 Choose a project with at least WebPack, TypeScript and SASS or follow the next steps.